Tag: Lang (Edward B.)

 Inscription over the door

 This little clubhouse on a narrow back street is modest to the point of shyness: you can walk right past and never notice it, partly because of the well-grown tree in front, but mostly because it is a good citizen of the streetscape.
 Yet it rewards a closer look.
-It was built in about 1914 to an Arts-and-Craftsy Spanish Mission design by Edward B. Lang.
-In the Construction Record, it is credited to E. M. Lang.
-The address, however, is right for Edward B. Lang; and that magazine is so full of misprints that one often finds an architect’s name spelled three different ways on the same page.
+It was built in about 1914 to an Arts-and-Craftsy Spanish Mission design by Edmund B. Lang.1 In the Construction Record, it is credited to E. M. Lang.
+The address, however, is right for Edward B. Lang; and that magazine is so full of misprints that one often finds an architect’s name spelled three different ways on the same page.2

 Excelsior Club